laradock/laradock/README.md

 - Caddy
 - Beanstalkd
 - Beanstalkd Console
-- Workspace (contains: Composer, PHP7-CLI, Laravel Installer, Git, Node, Gulp, Bower, SQLite,  Vim, Nano, cURL and much more)
+- Workspace (contains: Composer, PHP7-CLI, Laravel Installer, Git, Node, Gulp, SQLite,  Vim, Nano, cURL...)

 >If you can't find your container, build it yourself and add it to this list.
 Contributions are welcomed :)